halcy/Mastodon.py/docs/index.rst

     mastodon.toot("Hello from Python")
     # Returns the following dictionary:
     {
-        'sensitive': Denotes whether the toot is marked sensitive 'created_at': Creation time
+        'sensitive': Denotes whether media attachments to the toot are marked sensitive 'created_at': Creation time
         'mentions': A list of account dicts mentioned in the toot 'uri': Descriptor for the toot